How to play the Min7b5 Arpeggios!

 Compared with the other 7th note arpeggios this is the most difficult to learn.

-Because of the b5 the notes won’t fall as easily as, for example many maj7 arpeggios do.
+Because of the b5 the notes won’t fall as easily as, for example, many maj7 arpeggio shapes do.

 Also, the sound of min7b5 is pretty out there, not a sound you hang around on for too long.